components

 Routing Traffic to a Service

 Endpoints are defined in the console and target a specific Environment.
-Once Traffic requests are forwarded from the Endpoint to your Environment, the Routes defined in your Application Blueprint (blueprint.yaml) are used to determine which Component should handle that request.
+Once traffic requests are forwarded from the Endpoint to your Environment, the Routes defined in your Blueprint Manifest (blueprint.yaml) are used to determine which Component should handle that request.

 components: